WEB a

 - Card games in the terminal, with cool playing card designs: csol

 - Ascii art techniques and examples (video), from the creator of Stone Story RPG.
-Some highlights:
+He...

-- extended ascii with characters like latin accent ´ to complement backtick `, and likewise upside down exclamation mark ¡ to complement !
+- extended ASCII with characters like latin accent ´ to complement backtick `, and likewise upside down exclamation mark ¡ to complement !

 - developed anti-aliasing tricks to deal with angled and curved lines